protontypes/protonpage/content/en/services/Application/_index.md

   Where can I find support in the application of open technologies?
 ---

+# Support

 Protontypes acts as a platform for open technology support.
 We stay in touch to multiple organisation and experts for the open toolsets we advice to use.
 Our Open source application engineers support you in all domains of technology integration.
-After the identification of your needs and requirements we evaluate the best technology for your.

-Our goal is not to replace classical support but to forwards you to the open source companies and organisations that fit to your needs.
+After identifying your requirements, we evaluate suitable technologies on which you can build.
+On the basis of exemplary implementations, we show you opportunities and challenges right from the start.

-If no longtime support can be archived by the original open source project owner or community we can fill this gab with our experties and resources to achieve long time support.
+If no professional support can be archived by the original open source project owner or the community, Protontypes fills this gab with experties and resources to ensure long time support.